Roofers in Eugene, OR

 - Payment schedules and methods

-- Warranty information, like the length of the warranty, what is covered, etc.
+- Warranty information, like warranty length, what is included, etc.

 - Who is responsible for repairing damages incurred during the course of the work

-You will come across different warranties when looking for the right roofing option for your property.
+You will come across different warranties when looking for the right roofing material for your home or business.
+Understanding what each one entails is key to ensuring you choose the right roofing material and contractor.

-In general, this warranty covers defects in the manufacture of the roofing material.
-The period of coverage typically ranges somewhere from 20 years to a lifetime.
+Typically, this warranty covers defects in the roofing material itself.
+The period of coverage usually ranges somewhere from 20 years to a lifetime, but this varies from one roofing material to the next.

-The roofing contractor should also provide you with a warranty for their workmanship, which will typically cover installation and related issues.
-The warranty should contain what items are covered and what will void them.
+The roofing contractor should also provide you with a warranty for their workmanship, which will generally cover installation and similar problems.
+The warranty should contain what items are covered and what might void them.
 Many contractors offer one year or two years of coverage; however, there is no industry standard.